M. Rajangam

-M. Rajangam (born 1939) is a senior leader of the Indian National Congress, and was a member of the Tamil Nadu Assembly representing Thiruvidamarudur (State Assembly Constituency) from 1984 to 1988.
-He has been associated with spiritual (thiruvaduthurai athinam, thirupanandal athinam, dharmapuram athinam, kanch sankaracharya mutt), political and political in delta districts of Tamil Nadu.
-He was also the union chairman of thiruvidaimarudur.
+M. Rajangam (born 1939) is an Indian politician from the Indian National Congress, and was a member of the Tamil Nadu Assembly representing Thiruvidamarudur from 1984 to 1988.
+He was also the union chairman of Thiruvidamarudur.

-He wrote his autobiography Ninaivgulm Pagirvugulum.
+He wrote an autobiography entitled Ninaivgulm Pagirvugulum.
 He maintains a website on Union Shipping Minister G. K. Varsan at gkvasan.in.
 He is the district leader for the Thanjavur Congress Party.

-Positions

-He first met Jawaharlal Nehru, prime minister in Kumbakonam in 1955.

-In 1972 he was jailed for toddyshops boycott announced by Kamrajar and he was again jailed in 1973 in Trichy for the call of protests by Kamarjar.